gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~Reasonable error message when rule method declares ambiguous input.~~
 - ~~Reasonable error message when rule method declares input by path but incompatible type.~~

-### Open issues

-#### Deferred

-Due to uncertainties about how we will deal with creating non root elements generally, deferring these.

-- `CollectionBuilder` is not part of public API.
-- `CollectionBuilder` should have an overload that can accept a rule source class or instance, to allow the configuration rule to have its own inputs that aren't required when the task is declared.
-Should be consistent with pattern used for dependency management rules.
-- Error message when no collection builder of requested type should provide more help about what is available.
-- Possibly introduce a new type of rule, that adds model elements to a container, rather than 'mutates' the container.

 ## ~~Build author configures task created by configuration rule supplied by plugin~~

 1. Build author has prior knowledge of task name (i.e. story does not cover any documentation or tooling to allow discovery of task name)